kubewarden/docs/docs/operator-manual/airgap/02-install.md

 * Self signed certificate is being used
 * No TLS termination is done

-Please refer to [this section](../../distributing-policies/custom-certificate-authorities.md) of our documentation to learn more about how to configure the `sources.yaml` file
+Please refer to [the section on custom certificate authorities](../../distributing-policies/custom-certificate-authorities.md) in our documentation to learn more about configuring the `sources.yaml` file
 :::

 ## Install kubewarden.